Republicans want answers from FBI Director Wray in their push for Biden probes

 "The work the men and women of the FBI do to protect the American people goes way beyond the one or two investigations that seem to capture all the headlines," the statement said.
 He gave as examples the bureau's work against violent crime, illegal drugs and intellectual property theft.

-Recently David Weiss, the Trump-appointed U.S. Attorney in Delaware, announced a plea deal following a 5-year investigation of Hunter Biden.
+Recently David Weiss, the Trump-appointed U.S. attorney in Delaware, announced a plea deal following a five-year investigation of Hunter Biden.
 Biden was charged with two misdemeanor tax violations and a firearms offense.
 GOP lawmakers forcefully criticized the agreement, calling it a "sweetheart deal" and said it did not reflect the full evidence developed by government investigators.

 "There's a host of problems," Jordan said in an interview on Fox on Monday about the FBI, when asked what he would focus on in Wednesday's hearing.
 He cited information reported by whistleblowers about agency practices, the treatment of parents by law enforcement officials during COVID, and questions about the federal program known as FISA — the Foreign Intelligence Surveillance Act — which expires at the end of the year and conducts surveillance of foreign entities for national security reasons.